Shians/Nextflow-docs/docs/Operators.md

 ```

 ### flatMap
+Use `flatMap` to expand nested lists or split items into multiple outputs for further processing.

 - **Input:** A channel emitting collections or items that can be expanded.
 - **Output:** A channel emitting each element from the collections, flattened into a single stream.
-- **Use case:** Expand nested lists or split items into multiple outputs for further processing.

 ```groovy
 Channel.of([1, 2], [3, 4])
   .flatMap { it }